quicbit-js/qb1/ref/first-principles.md

 selections of data.
 Therefore qb1 must have an means of specifying selections (e.g. similar to xpath for XML).

-## Principle: Data is Self-Described
+## Principle: Data is self-described

 Self-described data improves clarity, search, scanning and data recovery.
 The cost of self-described data can be made minimal by using higher structural descriptions.
 By allowing redundant structures to be described qb1 actually improves compression over conventional byte-level compression.

-### Corollary: A Description Precedes Every Value
+### Corollary: A description precedes every value

 Every value in qb1 is preceded by a description of that value.  ***Note that this does not mean that every scalar value is preceded by a token***.
 A vector (array) can be preceded by a description of a vector and the possible type(s) of that vector.
 For large vectors holding only a single type, this can considerably reduce storage overhead.

-### Corollary: Complex Types and Patterns Are Describable
+### Corollary: Complex types and patterns are describable

 qb1 supports descriptions of complex types such as objects, arrays and any nesting complexity.  qb1 uses a concise syntax for describing data (this same corollary also falls from the human-readability principle)